 Basic network security has been a part of most MSP offerings since the beginning of time.
 However, the main change has come in the scope of this offering and included services.
 Cyber attacks are becoming more and more common, and media coverage has ramped up significantly.
 It has brought more awareness to a growing problem of data security and has more business owners than ever asking their MSP what can be done.

-In the past, MSPs would configure a network firewall, set up a local server as a Domain Controller for authentication, and call it safe.
+In the past, Managed Service Providers would configure a network firewall, set up a local server as a Domain Controller for authentication, and call it safe.

 Now MSPs are selling advanced threat protection for those firewalls, including perimeter protection and advanced threat sandboxing as part of their offering.
 They are also providing additional services such as password management, Single Sign-on, multi-factor authentication, and more.